-Pruitt may not last the week, given the latest news about a sweetheart deal on a Washington, DC rental, which the White House refuses to defend.
-Add to it: Travel excesses; preoccupation with expensive security, including an entourage to Disneyland; unauthorized pay raises to favored staff; untoward relationships with EPA-regulated industry; and his too conspicuous war with mainstream environmentalism.
+Pruitt’s stay seems increasingly tenuous, given the latest news about a sweetheart deal on a Washington, DC rental, which the White House refuses to defend.
+Add to it: Travel excesses; preoccupation with expensive security, including an entourage to Disneyland; unauthorized pay raises to favored staff; and untoward relationships with EPA-regulated industry.
 Despite a seeming consistency with Trump policies, Pruitt has brought an accumulation of baggage that adds unnecessary political weight to the shoulders of an already slumping White House.

 Reagan, who took office with the electoral vote of 47 states, was demonstrably unwilling to gamble on environmental appointees who fell into public disfavor.

-Zinke may be next in line.
+Zinke may be another candidate for the political trash heap.
 His support of importation of hunted African trophies brought out even conservative objections, forcing the president to reverse him.
 In response, Zinke formed an advisory committee defiantly stocked with trophy hunters.
-His expensive habits at taxpayers’ expense, like Pruitt’s, and his gratuitous anti-environmental positions, like Watt’s, are unwelcome political irritants.
+His expensive habits at taxpayers’ expense, like Pruitt’s, are unwelcome political irritants.
 The exemption Zinke unilaterally extended to Florida, to spare Republican Governor Rick Scott any oil and gas drilling, was a source of political flack that annoyed the president, who rightfully believes the governor’s support was already a lock.

 As President Trump appears to be learning daily, it is not enough that members of his administration hold a hard line appealing to his base.
-Come an appointee’s judgement day, a president rarely extends the White House coattails to an official, even a loyal one, who displeases him, or who is a constant magnet for contrary public opinion, earned or unearned.
-President Reagan, who took office with the electoral vote of 47 states, winning even New York, California and Massachusetts, refused to gamble on his environmental officials (of all people) when they fell into public disfavor.
+Come an appointee’s judgement day, a president rarely extends the White House coattails to an official, even a loyal one, who displeases him, or who is a constant magnet for bad press and contrary public opinion, earned or unearned.
+President Reagan, who took office with the electoral vote of 47 states, winning even New York, California and Massachusetts, refused to gamble on his environmental officials when they fell into public disfavor.

 In an striking analogue to that editorial, The Los Angeles Times wrote in a March 30 editorial headlined “The EPA’s Scott Pruitt Has to Go”: